Baobab Benefits: Top 10 Benefits of Baobab

 - 33% of your daily vitamin C requirement (NRV)

-One of the key benefits of vitamin C is that it helps to keep our immune system strong, supporting our body’s defence against infections, diseases and other illnesses.
+One of the key benefits of vitamin C is that it helps to keep our immune system strong, supporting our body’s defence against viruses, infections, diseases and other illnesses.
 Try shaking baobab powder into your orange juice or water bottle for an extra dose of vitamin C on-the-go!

 2. Slow Energy Release